thanujasai17/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

-# 📊 IBM HR Attrition Analysis (Machine Learning Project)
+# 📊 IBM HR Attrition Analysis

 ## 📌 Project Overview
 This project focuses on analyzing employee attrition using the IBM HR dataset.
 The main objective is to identify key factors that influence employee turnover and build a machine learning model to predict attrition.